Tens of thousands flee their homes as Thailand and Cambodia clash

 As the fighting intensified, villagers on both sides have been caught in the crossfire, leading many to flee.

-Seamstress Pornpan Sooksai was accompanied by four cats in two fabric cages.
+Seamstress Pornpan Sooksai was accompanied by four cats in two fabric carriers.
 She said she was doing laundry at her home near Ta Muen Thom temple when shelling began Thursday.

 “I just heard, boom, boom.
 We already prepared the cages, clothes and everything, so we ran and carried our things to the car.
 I was frightened, scared,” she recalled.